epsonik/FlickrPolish/README.md

 # FlickrPolish
-This repository includes the Flickr30k and Flickr8k captions translated to Polish language, with usage of [Azure Translator](https://azure.microsoft.com/pl-pl/services/cognitive-services/translator/#overview)
+This repository includes the Flickr30k and Flickr8k captions translated to Polish language, with usage of [Azure Translator](https://azure.microsoft.com/pl-pl/services/cognitive-services/translator/#overview).
 Captions were generated and used for the research purposes, described in paper:

 [Generating image captions in Polish – experimental study](https://ieeexplore.ieee.org/document/9538664)

+## Few mentions
+ - Translations for Flicktr8k and Flicktr30k were created separately, in different dates.
+ - Different dates of translation for both datasets, can cause little differences in translations for the pictures that occur both in Flicktr8k and      Flicktr30k.

 ## Flickr8k Dataset
 Date of translation:
 03.3.2021